Teru-dot-png/notes-forcts/note/Coding/Tails notes/game notes for tails' game.md

 i need to fix the lists
 fix the terminal bugs
-add a "am i talking "
+add a "am i talking so you dont move" simple tutorial